Understand

 - Card Sorting: In card sorting, suggestions for the navigation structure of an application are developed using (paper) cards.

-- High fidelity Prototype: A high fidelity prototype is already very similar in appearance and interaction to the future interactive application.
+- High fidelity prototype: A high fidelity prototype is already very similar in appearance and interaction to the future interactive application.

 - Paper prototype: Paper prototypes are a fast and cost-effective way to visualize the basic structure and interactions of an application.